 Run the 15-minute candlestick chart of the stock you have bought for the BTST purpose.
 This chart showcases the buying and selling trend based on opening, high, low, and closing prices.
 You may track the stock since the morning, but the real action typically happens in the last leg of the trade after 2 pm.

 This is when intraday traders settle their trades.
 If the stock price moves above its resistance level on the chart between 3 pm and 3.30 pm, it indicates the uptrend may go on to the next trade.
 This suggests you may hold it for the next session.
 If the price goes below its support level, it’s time to sell the stock in intraday trade itself.

 Invest before a Major Event

-BTST trades give you best returns when you plan it around a major news event.
-This could either be stock specific news such as corporate earnings, bagging a new project or a deal, merger & acquisitions and buyback and dividend announcements or political and economic events such as RBI policy, GDP data and election results.
+BTST trades give you the best returns when you plan it around a major news event.
+This could either be stock-specific news such as corporate earnings, bagging a new project or a deal, merger & acquisitions, and buyback and dividend announcements, or political and economic events such as RBI policy, GDP data, and election results.
 Deploying a BTST strategy right before a major event may bring attractive short-term opportunities.

 Select Liquid Stocks

 BTST trading should be done in highly-liquid stocks so that when you sell it, you find enough buyers instead of getting stuck in the position.
 Large-cap stocks and the ones part of the index are where you should hunt for BTST trades.